Carlos Saavedra Lamas: Biography

-Appointed minister of Justice and Education in 1915, he instituted educational reforms by integrating the different divisions of public education and by developing a curriculum at the intermediate level for the vocational and technical training of manpower needed in a developing industrial country.
+As minister of Justice and Public Instruction from 1915, he reorganized the branches of public education and developed an intermediate-level curriculum for vocational and technical training.

-When General Agustín P. Justo became president of Argentina in 1932, he appointed Saavedra Lamas as foreign minister.
-In this post for six years, Saavedra Lamas brought international prestige to Argentina.
-He played an important role in every South American diplomatic issue of the middle thirties, induced Argentina to rejoin the League of Nations after an absence of thirteen years, and represented Argentina at virtually every international meeting of consequence during this period.
+President Agustín P. Justo appointed him foreign minister in 1932, a post he held for six years.
+During this period Saavedra Lamas raised Argentina's international standing, took a leading part in South American diplomacy, brought Argentina back into the League of Nations after a thirteen-year absence, and represented the country at most major international conferences of the era.

-His work in ending the Chaco War between Paraguay and Bolivia (1932–1935) had not only local significance but generalized international importance as well.
-When he took over the foreign office, he immediately engaged in a series of moves to lay the diplomatic groundwork for a negotiated settlement of this dispute.
-In 1932 he initiated at Washington the Declaration of August 3 which put the American states on record as refusing to recognize any territorial change in the hemisphere brought about by force.
-Next, he drew up a Treaty of Nonaggression and Conciliation which was signed by six South American countries in October, 1933, and by all of the American countries at the Seventh Pan-American Conference at Montevideo two months later.
-In 1935 he organized mediation by six neutral American nations which resulted in the cessation of hostilities between Paraguay and Bolivia.
-Meanwhile, in 1934, Saavedra Lamas presented the South American Antiwar Pact to the League of Nations where it was well received and signed by eleven countries.
-Acclaimed for all of these efforts, he was elected president of the Assembly of the League of Nations in 1936.
+His diplomacy was central to ending the Chaco War between Paraguay and Bolivia (1932–1935).
+On taking office he began working toward a negotiated settlement, and in 1932 initiated the Declaration of August 3 in Washington, by which American states agreed not to recognize territorial changes achieved by force.
+He then drafted the Treaty of Nonaggression and Conciliation, signed by six South American countries in October 1933 and by all American states two months later at the Seventh Pan-American Conference in Montevideo.
+In 1935 he arranged mediation by six neutral American countries that ended the fighting between Paraguay and Bolivia, having already presented the South American Antiwar Pact to the League of Nations in 1934, where eleven countries signed it.
+In recognition of this work, he was elected president of the Assembly of the League of Nations in 1936.

-After his retirement from the foreign ministry in 1938, Saavedra Lamas returned to academic life, became president of the University of Buenos Aires for two years (1941–1943), and rounded out his career as a professor for an additional three years (1943–1946).
+After leaving the foreign ministry in 1938, Saavedra Lamas returned to academic life, serving as rector of the University of Buenos Aires from 1941 to 1943 and continuing to teach there until 1946.

-Saavedra Lamas was known as a strict disciplinarian in his office, a logician at the conference table, a charming host in his home or his art gallery, and a man of sartorial elegance who wore, it is said, the highest collars in Buenos Aires.
-In addition to the Nobel Peace Prize, he was awarded the Grand Cross of the Legion of Honor of France and analogous honors from ten other countries.
+Contemporaries described him as a strict disciplinarian in office, an incisive debater, a gracious host, and a notably elegant dresser.
+Besides the Nobel Peace Prize, he received France's Grand Cross of the Legion of Honor, Czechoslovakia's Order of the White Lion, First Class, on 15 December 1936, and comparable honors from other countries.

-He died in 1959 at the age of eighty from the effects of a brain hemorrhage.
+He died in Buenos Aires in 1959, at the age of eighty, following a brain hemorrhage, and was buried at La Recoleta Cemetery.

 In March 2014 his solid gold Nobel medal was put up for auction after being found in a South American pawn shop.

 In August 2014 a project for rebuying his Nobel medal by the Argentine Nation was presented at the Argentine congress.
 His auctioned medal was later won and is now owned by a private Asian collector.